liftedinit/.github/docs/CONTRIBUTING.md

 The Lifted Initiative has adopted a [Code of Conduct](https://github.com/the-lifted-initiative/.github/blob/main/docs/CODE_OF_CONDUCT.md) for all behavior related to the projects within the organization.
-Please read it before you start interacting with the community (but if you're helpful and respectful, you should be fine).
+Please read it before you start interacting with the community.

 We are a small team but try our best to respond to all questions and comments.
 If you've pinged us in a comment and we haven't responded, chances are we haven't gotten to it yet.